What I Need to Know

 In urban areas, a combination of traditional control techniques and biological control help reduce feral rabbit populations and minimises the damage they cause.

-Currently, Council is focused on managing rabbits in the Milperra area.
+Council is focused on managing rabbits in the Milperra area.
 Fumigation and trapping has not proven successful, so a controlled baiting program was conducted in June 2016 at Newlands Reserve.
-The NSW Government-approved pesticide pindone was used and an 80% per cent reduction in the rabbit population was achieved.
-Whilst effective at Newland Reserve, the pindone baiting program had little impact elsewhere in Milperra.
+The NSW Government-approved pesticide pindone was used and an 80 per cent reduction in the rabbit population was achieved.
+While effective at Newland Reserve, the pindone baiting program had little impact elsewhere in Milperra.

 The next stage of rabbit control is to evaluate the effectiveness of using a biological control.
 Council has been approved to participate in the national release of a new biological rabbit control called RHDV1 K5 (a type of calicivirus).
 The control is only harmful to rabbits.

 A rabbit trap loan service will also continue to be offered to Milperra residents.